-The April 4th deadline to apply for a big-game license is fast approaching.
-And if you’re planning on hunting big game in Colorado this fall, now’s the time to submit your application.
+The April deadline to apply for a big-game license is fast approaching.
+And if you’re planning on hunting big game in Colorado this fall, this is the time to submit your application.

 Although Colorado offers a variety of over-the-counter (OTC) hunting licenses, many big-game tags, called “limited licenses,” are only available through the annual drawing.

 Whether this is your first time applying for a limited license or you’ve applied before but are seeking some additional tips, here’s some information to help you successfully navigate this year’s drawing.